ahlisbon/CJKmaterialProcessing/README.md

 Other things to be aware of regarding naming conventions:
 - Do not use the same prefix for different types of sheets.
 - Avoid having two sheets open at once.
+The script will not let you continue if you have more than one open.

 ## FirstSearch URL for Your Institution
 In order to pull data like an OCLC#, ISBN#, or Title to search FirstSearch, you need to provide the script with a URL that can load FirstSearch